GoogleChrome/developer.chrome.com/site/en/blog/topics-enhancements/index.md

 Today we're announcing our plans to give users even greater control over which topics are associated with them.
 Specifically, users will be able to proactively block topics.
 This means users will be able to curate the set of available topics they are interested in by removing selected topics.
-This change, coming early next year, will give users even more control over their privacy and make the Topics API even more user-friendly.
+This change, coming by early next year, will give users even more control over their privacy and make the Topics API even more user-friendly.

 ## Speed improvements